ForgeApps/anaconda/README.markdown

     `asset_download_url` will return a signed S3 URL with content-disposition set to attachment so the file will be downloaded instead of opened in the browser.

 ## Changelog
+* 0.12.2
+  * Fix bug introduced in 0.12.1
+  * Wrap hidden fields in the anaconda_dropzone div (to fix bug)

 * 0.12.1
   * Make progress bar go to 100% on upload complete
   * Properly store ACL on file upload (`asset_stored_privately`)